 The ability to precisely control temperatures makes a pellet grill a much more versatile cooker than a gas grill.
 Some people love using their pellet grills like an oven to bake casseroles or bread.

-More Smoke Flavor
+You Get More Smoke Flavor From a Pellet Grill

 Because pellet grills operate by burning wood pellets they will naturally create more natural smoke flavor than a grill that burns propane.
 A nice benefit of using pellets is that you can change the flavor profile of the smoke to match your meats.
 For example, you can burn pellets made from hickory for briskets and then switch out to pellets made from apple for ribs.